STANDARD AUDIT FILE FOR TAX

 Large companies (with more than 250 workers and 50 million euro of turnover).

-- From 1 July 2016 they transmit obligatorily at the request of the authorities data in the form of a single audit file.
+- they transmit obligatorily at the request of the authorities data in the form of a single audit file.

-- From 1 July 2016 compulsorily and without being requested, send reports from the VAT records and in accordance with the structure of single audit file.
+- obligatorily and without being requested, send reports from the VAT records and in accordance with the structure of standard audit file.

 Small and medium-sized enterprises (with fewer than 250 employees, including foreign companies)

-- From 1 January 2017 compulsorily and without being so requested, they send monthly reports on VAT records (according to the established structure).
+- obligatorily and without being requested, they send monthly reports on VAT records (according to the established structure).

 - By 30 June 2018, send, on a voluntary basis, at the request of the tax authorities, data in the form of single audit file.

-- From 1 July 2018, mandatorily on request of the tax authorities send data in the form of single audit file.
+- From 1 July 2018, obligatorily at the request of the tax authorities send data in the form of standard audit file.

-Micro enterprise (less than 10 employees and EUR 2 million turnover)
+Micro enterprise (less than 10 employees and 2 million euro turnover)

-- From 1 January 2018 compulsorily and without being so requested, send monthly reports on VAT records (according to the established structure).
+- From 1 January 2018 obligatorily and without being so requested, send monthly reports on VAT records (according to the established structure).

-- By 30 June 2018, send, on a voluntary basis, at the request of the tax authorities, data in the form of single audit file .
+- By 30 June 2018, send on a voluntary basis, at the request of the tax authorities, data in the form of standard audit file .

-- From 1 July 2018, mandatorily send on request of the tax authorities data in the form of single audit file
+- From 1 July 2018, obligatorily send on request of the tax authorities data in the form of standard audit file

 How to prepare

-The introduction of a for the financial and accounting software will require changes in the financial and accounting software of your business.
-No matter whether this is accounting system or e.g. storage - it must be able to ‘produce' Single audit file for tax authorities.
+The introduction of a Standard Audit fFle requires changes in the financial and accounting software of your business.
+No matter whether this is accounting system or e.g. storage - it must be able to ‘produce' Standard audit file for tax authorities.
 The file must be consistent with that of the Ministry of Finance.
 Can I introduce changes on my own?
 In theory, this is possible but it requires the IT technician who is thoroughly familiar with your financial and accounting systems and the one who can ‘search' in your systems (invoice, warehouse) the data expected before the tax authorities concerned.
 This data should be coherent with each other, even if they come from different systems.

-In practice, adaptations to the software supplier will make jpk (keep in mind, however, that the obligation to adapt the system falls on you therefore check whether the company which supplied you the software had made a relevant update).
+In practice, adaptations to the software are made by software suppliers (keep in mind, however, that the obligation to adapt the system falls on you, therefore check whether the company which supplied you the software had made a relevant update).

 Preparation for standard audit file